The impact of the interfacial Kapitza resistance on colloidal thermophoresis

-{\it Introduction:} Thermophoresis describes the motion of colloidal particles in solution.
+Thermophoresis describes the motion of colloidal particles in solution.
 This physical effect was discovered by Ludwig and Soret in the 19$^{th}$ century using alkali halide aqueous solutions~\cite{Ludwig1856,Soret1879}.
-Thermophoresis is a complex non-equilibrium phenomenon whose explanation has motivated significant experimental and theoretical work~\cite{Wiegand_2004,Semenov2004,putnam2005,Wurger2008,Piazza_2008,Duhr19678,galliero2008,brenner2010,Lusebrink_2012,burelbach-zup-2017,arango-restrepo2019,olarte2019,bresme2022}.
-Following the behavior observed in thermodiffusion, colloids can feature thermophobic behaviour at high temperature and thermophilic behaviour at low temperature.
-The temperature at which this transition takes place depends on the particle size~\cite{Braibanti-does-thermophoretic-mobility-2008} or screening length in charged colloids~\cite{Duhr19678}.
-Duhr and Braun introduced the idea of solvation entropy and connected thermophoresis to interfacial properties~\cite{Duhr19678}, and W\"urger~\cite{Wurger2008} developed a hydrodynamic theory where the colloid thermophoretic velocity depends on the solvent and colloid thermal conductivities, the temperature derivative of the solvent-colloid surface energy (surface entropy) and the solvent viscosity.
+Thermophoresis is a complex non-equilibrium phenomenon whose explanation has motivated experimental and theoretical workss~\cite{Wiegand_2004,Semenov2004,putnam2005,Wurger2008,Piazza_2008,Duhr19678,galliero2008,brenner2010,Lusebrink_2012,burelbach-zup-2017,arango-restrepo2019,olarte2019,bresme2022}.
+Following the behavior observed in thermodiffusion, colloids can feature thermophobic/philic behaviour at high/low temperatures.
+The phobic/philic transition temperature depends on the particle size~\cite{Braibanti-does-thermophoretic-mobility-2008} and screening length, in charged colloids~\cite{Duhr19678}.
+Duhr and Braun introduced the idea of solvation entropy, connecting thermophoresis to interfacial properties~\cite{Duhr19678}.
+W\"urger~\cite{Wurger2008} developed a hydrodynamic theory where the colloid thermophoresis depends on the solvent and colloid thermal conductivities, the temperature derivative of the solvent-colloid surface energy (surface entropy) and the solvent viscosity.
 Arango-Restrepo and Rubi~\cite{Arango-soret-faxen-theorem-2019} derived an equation for the Soret coefficient using the Fax\'en theorem.
 Their equation does incorporate the derivative of the interfacial tension with temperature and the viscosities of the fluid and the particle.

+Additional work on fluid-solid interfaces has been performed in the context of confined fluids and surfaces \cite{fu-merabia-joly-thermoosmosis2017,Ganti-phys-rev-lett-2017,Cheng-sdighi-majid-jivkov-thermoosmosis-silica-2021,Bjorn-thermoosmosis} focusing on the thermo-osmotic coefficient and following the non-equilibrium thermodynamics~\cite{derjaguin1,derjaguin2,anderson-colloid-transport-1989,kjelstrup-and-bedeaux-book}.
+The fluid flow induced by thermo-osmosis emerges from stresses along a substrate fluid interface, and it is therefore an interfacial phenomenon.
+Evidence for fluid flow around nanoparticles has been provided recently using computer simulations~\cite{bresme2022}.